niconiahi/ethernauta/README.md

 ## Future

-- APIs for working with chains
+- [x] APIs for working with chains
+- [x] Support fallback transports for Reader
+- [ ] Support fallback transports for Writer
-- WalletConnector connector to create a wallet session
+- [ ] WalletConnector connector to create a wallet session

 ## API